 Sales and marketing go hand in hand.
 Without effective marketing, there are no prospects to sell your product to.
 Without sales people to convert those prospects into customers, your marketing efforts are wasted.

-In a small company, sales and marketing functions are often the responsibility of one or two people with blended roles so the communication of goals and priorities is often simpler and clearer.
+In a small company, sales and marketing functions are often the responsibility of one or two people with blended roles—so communicating goals and priorities is often simpler and clearer.
 But as an organization grows and teams begin to form, the lines of communication often begin to break down.

-- increase the efficiency of your sales process
+- Increase the efficiency of your sales process

-- generate enough qualified leads to support your growth goals
+- Generate enough qualified leads to support your growth goals

-- improve close rates
+- Improve close rates

 Questions for your sales team: What are the characteristics of our ideal customer?
 What makes one prospect more qualified than another?
 What information about a prospect is vital to the sales process?

-Answers from your marketing team: Work together to create an ideal customer profile that clearly defines the types of people you are trying to attract.
+Answers from your marketing team: Work together to create an ideal customer profile that clearly defines the types of customers you're trying to attract.
 Then identify and document the personas of the individuals you typically interact with during the sales process—their characteristics, pains, questions, and motivations.
-Make sure your branding and messaging is designed to attract the right people to your business, and that you are giving them the information they need at each stage of the buying cycle.
+Make sure your branding and messaging are designed to attract the right people to your business, and that you're giving them the information they need at each stage of the buying cycle.